eth-sri/eth-sri.github.io/_blogposts/k2think.md

   }

 </style>
-<a href="https://www.k2think.ai/">K2-Think</a> (different from Kimi-K2!) is a reasoning LLM released a few days ago that claims performance on par with GPT-OSS 120B and DeepSeek v3.1, but with fewer parameters.
+<a href="https://www.k2think.ai/">K2-Think</a> (different from Kimi-K2!) is a reasoning LLM released a few days ago that claims performance on par with GPT-OSS 120B and DeepSeek v3.1, but with fewer parameters, as described in their <a href="https://arxiv.org/abs/2509.07604">paper</a>.
 It received a significant amount of attention online, with several news articles being published on the topic (<a href="https://www.wired.com/story/uae-releases-a-tiny-but-powerful-reasoning-model/">Wired</a>, <a href="https://www.forbes.com/sites/patrickmoorhead/2025/09/09/the-uae-showcases-its-abilities-in-ai-reasoning-with-k2-think-model/">Forbes</a>, <a href="https://www.cnbc.com/2025/09/09/abu-dhabi-launches-ai-reasoning-model-to-rival-openai-deepseek.html">CNBC</a>, etc.).
 However, as we discuss below, the reported gains are overstated, relying on flawed evaluation marked by contamination, unfair comparisons, and misrepresentation of both its own and competing models’ results.
 Instead, K2-Think performs slightly worse than other models of similar size, such as GPT-OSS 20B, Nemotron-32B, and Qwen3-A3B-30B-2507.

 ### Evaluation is invalid due to data contamination